Parents of LSU fraternity pledge sue after son’s death

-NEW ORLEANS (AP) — The parents of a Louisiana State University freshman who died of alcohol intoxication after an alleged fraternity hazing ritual have filed a $25 million federal lawsuit against the university board, the fraternity and several of the fraternity’s members.
+NEW ORLEANS (AP) — The parents of a Louisiana State University freshman who died of alcohol intoxication after an alleged fraternity hazing ritual have filed a $25 million federal lawsuit against the university board, the fraternity and several fraternity members.

-Stephen and Rae Ann Gruver’s lawsuit on behalf of their son, Maxwell Gruver, of Roswell, Georgia, was filed Thursday in U.S. District Court in Baton Rouge.
-Defendants include Phi Delta Theta fraternity and four students already facing criminal charges in the 18-year-old Gruver’s death last September.
+Stephen and Rae Ann Gruver’s lawsuit on behalf of, Maxwell Gruver, of Roswell, Georgia, was filed Thursday in U.S. District Court in Baton Rouge.
+Defendants include Phi Delta Theta fraternity and students already facing criminal charges in the 18-year-old Gruver’s death last September.

-The suit alleges that LSU responds with “deliberate indifference” to allegations of hazing at fraternities.
-It also says Phi Delta has “a long history of dangerous misconduct at universities across the country.”
+The suit claims LSU responds with “deliberate indifference” to allegations of fraternity hazing.
+It says Phi Delta has a “history of dangerous misconduct.”

-Neither the university nor a fraternity official immediately responded Thursday to emailed requests for comment.

 Most Read Nation & World Stories